Getting Started with SQL

 If Jane Smith leaves the company, this

-table, ensuring that her data is no longer stored in the system.
+DELETEcommand removes her record from theEmployeestable, ensuring that her data is no longer stored in the system.

 3. Data Query Language (DQL)

-command is the foundation of DQL and knowing it is required for efficient data querying.
+DQL is used to query and retrieve information from a database.
+DML modifies data, whereas DQL selects and displays data contained in database tables.
+The SELECT command is the foundation of DQL and knowing it is required for efficient data querying.
 Unlike other SQL queries, DQL commands are typically read-only, which means they do not modify the data but rather obtain it for viewing or subsequent processing.

-Command in a Simple Database Schema
+Examples of SELECT Command in a Simple Database Schema

-command works in practice, let’s continue using our simple database schema with the Employees
+To demonstrate how the SELECT command works in practice, let’s continue using our simple database schema with the Employees and Departments tables.

 Basic Data Retrieval